Silica is a very difficult nutrient to work into your diet, but it is vital when it comes to promoting your hair growth.

 Unfortunately, because we consume so much processed food, trace minerals have become a rarity in our diets.
 Chemical treatments have also depleted the soil in which our vegetable foods grow.

-The mineral silica is capable of providing strength to our hair, and although it won’t perhaps stop your hair from falling out, it will prevent hair breakage.
+The mineral silica is capable of providing strength to our hair.
+Although it won’t perhaps stop your hair from falling out, it will prevent hair breakage.

 How Silica Works

-Silica is useful because it works by stimulating the body’s cell metabolism and formation, which, in turn, reduces the rapidity of the aging process.
+Silica is useful because it works by stimulating the body’s cell metabolism and formation.
+This, in turn, reduces the rapidity of the aging process.

 The Best Fruit and Vegetables to Use to Add Silica to Your Diet